Big-Bro222/MRVis/README.md

 5.Similar approach for the virtual room application.  <b>Note: there should be at least one virtual room, but can have multiple virtual rooms for different users</b>

-For further usage of the applications, please refer to the user study guide.
+For further usage of the applications, please refer to the [Instruction](https://github.com/Big-Bro222/MRvis/blob/master/Documentation/Instruction.pdf) document.
-For documentation and better understanding the software struture, please refer to the documentation document.
+For documentation and better understanding the software struture, please refer to the [documentation](https://github.com/Big-Bro222/MRvis/blob/master/Documentation/MRVisDocumentation.pdf) document.